kubevault/prometheus-exporter/docs/concepts/vault-server-crds/vaultserver.md

       type: NodePort
 ```

-VaultServer allows following fields to set in `spec.serviceTemplate`:
+VaultServer allows following fields to be set in `spec.serviceTemplate`:

 - metadata:
-  - annotations
+  - annotations (set as annotations on Vault service)
 - spec:
   - type
   - ports